Food Packaging Regulations

-- Wrapping or packaging may not be re-used for dairy products, except where the containers are of a type which may be re-used after a thorough cleaning and disinfecting.
+- Wrapping or packaging may not be re-used for dairy products, except where the containers are of a type that may be re-used after a thorough cleaning and disinfecting.

-- Carry out the sealing process in the establishment in which the last heat-treatment of drinking milk or liquid milk-based products has carried out, immediately after filling, by means of a sealing device which ensures that the protection of milk from any adverse effects of external origin on its characteristic.
-Design the sealing device in such a manner where the container has opened, the evidence of opening remains clear and easy to check.
+- Carry out the sealing process in the establishment in which the last heat-treatment of drinking milk or liquid milk-based products has been carried out, immediately after filling, by means of a sealing device that ensures the protection of milk from any adverse effects of external origin on its characteristic.
+Design the sealing device in such a manner that the container has opened, and the evidence of opening remains clear and easy to check.

 - Immediately after packaging, place the dairy products in the rooms provided for storage.

 Packaging Requirements for Edible Oil or Fat